BDC Hamburger Icon

 • Assess individual user needs.
 Different people within your business will need access to certain features but not others.
 Your sales team, for example, might require more advanced features, such as call forwarding and voicemail-to-email, whereas your admin staff might only need basic call-handling functionality.
 Knowing what specific features your staff would use is important for the quote-gathering process.

 • Contact suppliers.
-Search the internet to find the websites of cloud phone system providers.
+Search the internet to find the websites of cloud phone system providers, such as those we recommend below.
 Most of their websites list the features and functions they have on their system.
 Shortlist a selection of suppliers whose platforms have the features and functions you need.

 >> Learn More: How Does a Virtual Phone Number Work?